microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 ### Technical configuration

-You will skip this section for now this exercise.
+Skip this section for this first Lab.

 ### Plan overview